Restorative Dentistry Garland, TX

 If you develop complex dental problems, we may recommend a full mouth restoration.
 A full mouth restoration uses multiple restorative treatments to renew the teeth and gums.
 We will take dental X-rays for a full examination to begin this treatment process.
 Our office will also recommend treatment if you have additional dental issues, including gum and tooth infections.

 Then, we will recommend a combination of our restorative treatments.
-If you have damaged and missing teeth, we will first address your tooth damage.
+If you have missing teeth, we will first address your tooth damage.
 Once you are healthy, we can replace your missing teeth.
 Treating problems like tooth damage first will ensure your tooth restoration stays stable.

 Most insurance companies will not cover the full cost of restorative treatment.
 However, our office accepts different types of dental insurance and payment plans for restorative care.